Skip to main content

 • Standard HDD Managed Disks are a good choice if you don't need high IOPS and want to reduce your costs.

-For additional details about the use cases for these disks, see Microsoft Azure Documentation: What disk types are available in Azure?.
+For additional details about the use cases for these disks, refer to Microsoft Azure Documentation: What disk types are available in Azure?.

 Azure disk type with HA pairs